Jo Schlesser: Formula Two

-Formula One and Death
+Formula One and death

-An opportunity for a Formula One seat came for Schlesser in the 1968 with Honda.
+An opportunity for a Formula One seat came for Schlesser in the 1968 French Grand Prix with Honda.
 The Honda team had completed an experimental air-cooled Formula One car (the RA302) which had been tested by their works driver John Surtees.
 Surtees pronounced it as not ready for racing, and a potential deathtrap.
 Undaunted, and with the financial help of Honda France, Honda entered it for the French Grand Prix at Rouen.
 Being the local hero, Schlesser was hired to drive it.
 After two laps, the car slid wide at the Six Frères corner and crashed sideways into a bank.
 The magnesium-bodied Honda and 58 laps' worth of fuel ignited instantly, leaving Schlesser no chance of survival.
 As a result, Honda withdrew from Formula One at the end of the 1968 season after Surtees had again refused to drive the car in the Italian Grand Prix.

 Legacy

 Guy Ligier, a close friend, former teammate and business partner, established his company Ligier Cars shortly after Schlesser's death, in fulfillment of the dream that they had shared, to build a "good car".

 Ligier cars would receive type designators beginning with "JS" as a tribute to Schlesser.
 This tradition is being continued by Onroak, the current owner of Ligier Cars.
 Italian company Dallara would later adopt this style of nomenclature for their 2012 IndyCar entry by naming it after the new car's test driver Dan Wheldon, who had died in the final race of the new car's predecessor.

-His nephew, Jean-Louis Schlesser, would also became a successful racing driver.
+His nephew, Jean-Louis Schlesser, would also become a successful racing driver.
 He started in one Formula One Grand Prix, won the World Sportscar Championship and the Paris–Dakar Rally twice (1999 and 2000).